 Other signs include:

-- You have physical signs of alcohol dependence, such as weight loss, a sore or upset stomach ( gastritis), or redness of the nose and cheeks.
+physical signs of alcohol dependence, such as weight loss, a sore or upset stomach ( gastritis), or redness of the nose and cheeks.

 Do you have a drinking problem?

 You might not realize that you have a drinking problem.
 You might not drink large amounts when you drink.
 Or you might go for days or weeks between drinking episodes.
 But even if you don't drink very often, it's still possible to be abusing alcohol and to be at risk for becoming addicted to it.

 Interactive Tool: Do You Have a Drinking Problem?

 WebMD Medical Reference from Healthwise

 This information is not intended to replace the advice of a doctor.

 Healthwise disclaims any liability for the decisions you make based on this